1) How do I access my E-Reserve?

-- If the reading is there but isn’t hyperlinked.
-Your instructor might have requested for it to be placed as a physical copy (RBR) in the library
+- If the reading is there but without a pdf, your instructor might have requested for it to be placed as a physical copy (RBR) in the Library

-- It takes 5 to 7 working days to process readings for your E-reserve.
+- It takes 5 to 7 working days to process readings for your E-reserves.
 Try checking the course listings a little later or contact us for the status.

 - You may need to have Adobe Acrobat Reader installed on your laptop to view .pdf files.

-- If you continue to have problems, please approach Yale-NUS College IT firstname.lastname@example.org for assistance.
+- If you continue to have problems, please email Yale-NUS Library (firstname.lastname@example.org) for assistance.